JeganPeriasamy/HotelManagementApp/README.md

 1. Once the order is received to the chef, he should update the status of the order
    - preparing
    - ready

+Passport.js is a middleware used in Node.js applications for handling authentication.
+It provides a way to authenticate users using different strategies, such as username/password, social logins (like Facebook or Google), or in this case, JWT (JSON Web Token) bearer tokens.

+JWT bearer tokens are a type of token that you can use to authenticate requests.
+When a user logs in, the server creates a JWT token and sends it back to the client.
+The client then includes this token in the headers of future requests.
+The server can verify the token to make sure the request is coming from a logged-in user and respond accordingly.

+So, in simple terms, Passport.js with JWT bearer tokens helps secure your application by verifying that the requests are coming from authenticated users.

+WebSocket is a technology that allows for real-time, two-way communication between a client (like a web browser) and a server.
+It's like having a phone call where both parties can talk and listen at the same time, compared to traditional HTTP requests where the client asks for information and the server responds.

+Socket.IO is a library for Node.js that makes working with WebSocket easier.
+It provides a way for the server and client to establish a WebSocket connection and exchange messages in real-time.

+In the context of a hotel management app, using WebSocket (Socket.IO) allows the server to instantly send updates about orders to the clients (like kitchen staff or waiters) as they are placed.
+This means that everyone involved can stay updated in real-time without needing to refresh the page or make repeated requests to the server.